Human-AI Synergy Supports Collective Creative Search: Introduction

 \section{Introduction}

-Rapid advances in generative AI are giving rise to a hybrid society in which creative processes, from writing \citep{breithaupt2024humans,porter2024ai} to scientific discovery \citep{jumper2021highly,hao2026artificial,rmus2025generating,schmidgall2025agent,gottweis2025towards}, increasingly integrate human and artificial contributions.
-As people engaged in creative activities rely more heavily on AI tools as thought partners \citep{collins2024building}, understanding AI’s impact on collective creativity has become increasingly important \citep{sucholutsky2025using}.
+Rapid advances in generative AI are giving rise to a hybrid society in which the production of new ideas and content increasingly integrates human and artificial contributions, across domains ranging from creative writing \citep{breithaupt2024humans,porter2024ai} to scientific discovery \citep{jumper2021highly,hao2026artificial,rmus2025generating,schmidgall2025agent,gottweis2025towards}.
+As people engaged in the discovery of innovative ideas rely more heavily on AI tools as thought partners \citep{collins2024building}, understanding AI’s impact on collective outcomes becomes increasingly important \citep{sucholutsky2025using}.
 While AI assistance can improve individual task performance, it also risks driving excessive homogenization and reducing collective diversity \citep{doshi2024generative}.
 Studying human–AI interactions at the collective level remains challenging using traditional methods.
-This is, in part, because creativity is inherently open-ended and hard to evaluate in controlled settings with well-defined objectives.
+This is, in part, because many real-world idea discovery proceses are inherently open-ended and hard to evaluate in controlled settings with well-defined objectives.
 Moreover, both humans and AI systems adapt their behavior in response to the outputs of others, making it difficult to infer emergent collective dynamics from studies focused solely on isolated individual human–AI interactions \citep{tsvetkova2024new}.